oktadev/okta-blog/_source/_posts/2021-10-28-intro-tanay-pant.md

 ## What I'll be doing at Okta

-I am fortunate to have worked with some of the most vibrant communities and individuals across the globe.
+I am fortunate to have worked with some of the most vibrant developer communities and individuals across the globe.
 I hope to use all the skills and knowledge I have acquired to help you get started and succeed with Okta.

-As a result of my experiences, my operating style in developer relations is motivated by:
+As a result of my experiences, my operating style in developer relations is motivated by the urge to:
-- The urge to share fascinating things that I have recently learned
+- Share fascinating things that I have recently learned
 - Serve my communities by empathetically understanding their pain points
 - Enable my communities to be their best selves and become successful